Fisher Body: Fisher Body Corporation and General Motors

+Sale

 In a 1919 deal put together by president William C. Durant, General Motors bought 60% of the company.
 The Fisher company purchased Fleetwood Metal Body in 1925, and in 1926 was integrated entirely as an in-house coachbuilding division of General Motors.
-Fisher Body Division was dissolved in 1984, with some of its plants taken over by the newly-created Fisher Guide Division (later Inland Fisher Guide), and the remaining facilities absorbed by other GM operations.
+Fisher Body Division was dissolved in 1984, with some of its plants taken over by the newly created Fisher Guide Division (later Inland Fisher Guide), and the remaining facilities absorbed by other GM operations.

-Founded in 1947 by members of the Fisher family, Fisher & Company continues to use the name, with such divisions as Fisher Dynamics.

-Extent of operations

-From its beginning in the "horseless carriage shop" in Norwalk, Ohio, to its sale in 1919 and 1926 to General Motors, the Fisher Body Company was built by the Fisher brothers into one of the world's largest manufacturing companies.